Photon-HDF5/photon-hdf5/docs/phdata.rst

 all experiments.
 These fields may be not present when the associated information is irrelevant or not available.

+The following fields are arrays, one element per excitation source, in the order of increasing wavelengths:

 - **excitation_wavelengths**: (array of floats) list of excitation wavelengths (center wavelength if broad-band) in increasing order (unit: *meter*).

+- **laser_repetition_rates**: (array of floats)  *New in version 0.5.*
+  The laser repetition rate in Hz for each excitation source.
+  This field is mandatory only if there is at least one pulsed excitation source.
+When there are both CW and pulsed lasers, the CW lasers will have a value of 0 in this field.

 - **excitation_polarizations**: (arrays of floats) list of polarization angles (in degrees) for each excitation source.
-  The order of excitation sources is the same as in ``excitation_wavelengths`` and is in increasing order of wavelengths.

 - **excitation_input_powers**: (array of floats) excitation power in *Watts* for each excitation source.
 This is the excitation power entering the optical system.

-- **excitation_intensity**: (array of floats) excitation intensity in the sample for each excitation source (units: *Watts/meters²*).
+- **excitation_intensity**: (array of floats) excitation intensity in the sample for each excitation source (units: *W/m²*).
   In the case of confocal excitation this is the peak PSF intensity.

+The following fields are also arrays:

 - **detection_wavelengths**: (arrays of floats) reference wavelengths (in *meters*) for each detection spectral band.